Time Dance (1976)

 Original Performance on March 26, 1976

 1976 – Quartet based on structure of pulse and accumulation.
 The dance begins with finger snapping the pulse and dancers continue the finger snapping off and on during the first 10 minutes.
 The pulse appeared in the movement or as sound throughout the entire continuous performance.
+The dance had distinctive sections for concepts and choreography.
 The final section titled, 44’s, represented an accumulation of 8 count phrases contributed by each dancer.
 The sequence must begin with 1, and then 1/2 and then 1/2/3 and so on.
 You could stop/hold/arrest the movement on any given count, but you must come in on the count (up to 44) that has moved forward either by the other dancers or just keeping the pulse.
 There was a slow section and there was a “marking” section.
 The goal for each dancer was to take advantage of the unexpected ways to create choreography dropping in and out while changing locations on stage.

 There is a script for the choreography in the early archival notes prepared by Cynthia Word.